SaudKh007/HR-Analytics-SQL-Project/README.md

 - Data Cleaning Techniques
 - Exploratory Data Analysis (EDA)

+- ## Data Quality Observations

+- ## Data Quality Observations

+During data validation, an inconsistency was identified between the **Employee Status**, **Exit Date**, and **Termination Type** columns.

+Examples of the observed issue:
+- Exit Date was available while Employee Status was marked as **Active**.
+- Some employees had a **Termination Type** (e.g., Resignation, Retirement, Voluntary, or Involuntary) but their Employee Status was still **Active**.

+After investigation, these records were intentionally left unchanged because the original dataset did not include business rules defining the relationship between these fields.
+Updating the values would have required unsupported assumptions, which could compromise the integrity of the original data.

+Instead of modifying the source data, the inconsistency was documented as a **Data Quality Observation**, following professional data validation practices.

   ## 📊 Business Questions Solved

 The following business questions were answered using SQL after completing the data cleaning process.